muhammadshaban89/RHCE-Servers/DNS/README.md

 - **Definition:** The client asks the DNS server to return either a final answer or an error—no referrals.
 - **Typical use:** Your PC to your local DNS resolver.
 The resolver then does all the work (root → TLD → authoritative) if needed.
+-  When a client asks a DNS server a question (example: What is the IP of google.com?), the server can behave in two ways:

+1. Recursive Query (Recursion ON)

+The DNS server does all the work:
+• 	Checks its cache

+• 	If not found → queries root servers

+• 	Then TLD servers

+• 	Then authoritative servers

+• 	Gets the final answer

+• 	Returns the final IP to the client

+Client does nothing except wait.

 ### 2. Iterative query

 - **Definition:** The server responds with the best information it has—either the answer or a referral to another DNS server closer to the answer.
 - **Typical use:** Between DNS servers (recursive resolver → root → TLD → authoritative).

+- The DNS server does NOT resolve the full answer.

+It only replies with:

+• 	“I don’t know, but try this server…”

+The client must continue the lookup.

+This is how:

+• 	Authoritative DNS servers behave

+• 	FreeIPA/BIND authoritative zones behave

 ### 3. Inverse (reverse) query